Kwenta/KIPs/content/kips/kip-18.md

 The margin account (and respectively cross margin) system could be extended to support a one-to-many (EOA -> margin account**s**) mapping.
 This would enable multiple positions per singular market per user.
 For example, a trader could open a 10x position in both directions to bet on market volatility (with an expectation that one position will be liquidated).

+Another potential feature is the ability to allow keepers to "top up" margin on nearly liquidated positions.
+Margin would be drawn from the margin account (idle margin).
+Enabling automatic top off could keep deliquent positions afloat during turbulent trading sessions.
+This would require an integration with Gelato and external access to trader margins.

 ## Copyright

 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).